Skip to content

 Ingestion

-CRP's ingest() lets you feed external data into a session WITHOUT making an LLM call.
-Facts are extracted using the graduated extraction pipeline (stages 1–5, purely statistical/ML — no LLM).
+CRP's ingest() lets you feed external data into a session without making an LLM call.
+Facts are extracted using the graduated extraction pipeline (stages 1–5, statistical/ML only - no LLM tokens consumed).

 Generate a response